cognitiveprince/paradox_docs/getting started.md

     Step 4.
 Connect the blocks.

     Step 5.
-The imaginary matrix value will be printed in the output block.
+The imaginary values of the matrix will be printed in the output block.
 1. Inner

     Step 1.
 Take the matrix blocks.